 Am I allowed to evict tenants for unpaid rent in Indiana?

 Under normal circumstances, the answer is yes, and you can make an Indiana Eviction Notice (specifically known as a 10-Day Notice to Pay Rent or Quit) to start the process.
 That said, as a result of COVID-19, some protections have been established for tenants.
 While the extended ban on eviction has been blocked federally, the state of Indiana is able to maintain its own regulations for evictions.
-Stay up to date with the latest developments for Indiana or consult a local lawyer, if you are still unsure.
+Stay up to date with the consult a local lawyer , if you are still unsure.